kaurn6538/nosql-challenge/README.md

 4. How many establishments in each Local Authority area have a hygiene score of 0?

    There are 55 rows in the DataFrame.
    This is the preview of the first 10 rows:

-_id	count
-Thanet	1130
-Greenwich	882
-Maidstone	713
-Newham	711
-Swale	686
-Chelmsford	680
-Medway	672
-Bexley	607
-Southend-On-Sea	586
-Tendring	542